Big Island, Hawaii

 There are rules in place to protect the turtles from human harassment.

-3: Kayak Kealakekua Bay
+3: Snorkeling Kealakekua Bay

 The water of Kealakekua Bay is crystal clear, and full of colorful fish and coral reefs.
 It’s also where Captain James Cook, the first Westerner to visit Hawaii, was killed in a skirmish with Native Hawaiians.